-Whether it's coffee, tea, or soft drinks, most of us consume caffeine at some point in our day.
+Whether it's coffee, tea, soft drinks, or energy drinks, most of us consume caffeine at some point in our day.

-A naturally occurring substance, caffeine is a common component in many leaves, seeds, and fruits.
-Foods and beverages derived from these plants will contain caffeine.
+Caffeine is a naturally occurring substance.
+It is a common component in many leaves, seeds, and fruits.
+Foods and beverages derived from these plants contain caffeine.
 Common sources of caffeine include coffee, tea, and some soft drinks.
-Caffeine is also present in chocolate and in energy drinks like Red Bull.
+Caffeine is also present in chocolate and in energy drinks like Monster Energy.

-Most people should stick to a moderate amount of caffeine, which translates to around 300 milligrams (mg) of caffeine in a day.
+Like most things, the key to caffeine is moderation.
+Most people should stick to around 300 milligrams (mg) of caffeine in a day.

 Here are some of the most common foods and beverages containing caffeine along with their caffeine amounts.